 Kentik Firehose enables sending data in data lakes in formats such as JSON and AVRO.
 Internal storage in data lakes allows cost-effective, long-term storage of years — or forever, as for some types of data used in forensics or industrial production lines.
 Having all your intelligence data in one place also enables more complex data analytics involving information from disparate sources, like network metrics, business events, user profiles, even weather forecasts, among other data available.
 A single intelligence data source can also enable more empowerment and fewer restrictions regarding API and queries serving internal and external applications.

-Enhance Cross-Domain Analytics to Uncover Trends, Detect, Identify and Geo-locate Anomalous Behaviors or Attacks
+Enhance Cross-Domain Analytics to Uncover Trends, Detect, Identify, and Geo-locate Anomalous Behaviors or Attacks

-What goes in and out of your networks, web properties and public clouds instances provides a valuable source for understanding legitimate and non-legitimate traffic and the user or service behind it.
+What goes in and out of your networks, web properties, and public cloud instances provides a valuable source for understanding legitimate and non-legitimate traffic and the user or service behind it.
 Organizations are increasingly looking at enriched traffic data, such as geolocation or flow pattern, as critical data for analytics intelligence used by various teams in the organization.
 Security and risk management teams correlate Kentik’s Firehose data to rapidly detect, analyze, investigate, and actively respond to threats.

 Provide Network Observability Data to Application and Storage Consumers Reliably